What is an income statement?

 If you are new in the field of finance, then these financial statements like Balance Sheet, Cash Flow Statement, and Income Statement can seem daunting.

-The Income Statement can help the investors to gauge the profitability of a company and thereby enable them to make well-informed investment decisions.
+The idea to prepare Income Statement can help the investors to gauge the profitability of a company and thereby enable them to make well-informed investment decisions.

 To understand the Income Statement in a better manner, it is essential to get a clear understanding of the preparation of the Income Statement.